-It’s difficult to give a one size fits all answer, but it’s good to have a good idea of the pricing in your area as you move forward in making this huge decision!
+It’s difficult to give a one size fits all answer, but you’ll gain a good idea of the pricing in your area as you move forward in making this huge decision.

 This may not be something you immediately recognize as a factor determining how much a photographer charges, but it is probably the most basic factor determining how much a photograph can and should charge.

 Example, if the photographer is single and in a place in life where, comparatively speaking, they don’t have many expenses, this photographers priorities will be very different than the photographer with multiple kids (with future educational expenses) and a fair-sized mortgage.

 You may or may not relate to one of these (or any other given lifestyle), but you will probably find yourself drawn to someone who you want to be like and/or to someone with whom you relate.
 That person may or may not need to charge a premium and provide a standard of service that will allow them to live the life that they are living.

 But one thing is for sure, any photographer who does not balance their lifestyle with the work they produce and the profit which is required to support that life, will quickly unravel.
 So, you’ll pay for both the lifestyle and stability that your photographer exhibits.